Home» Gadgets» Mobiles» POCO M8 Pro Launches in Nepal: The New Mid-Range Value King?

 While the dimensions and camera module may look familiar, the color options on the POCO M8 Pro feel a lot more lively: Black, Silver, and Green.
 Each variant also features a subtle gradient shade that slides down the middle of the back, which looks genuinely cool.

 The display is also pretty impressive.
 The 6.83-inch screen puts it firmly in the big phone category, and it comes with a 1.5K resolution AMOLED panel.
-Peak brightness goes up to 3,200 nits, with 1,800 nits in HBM mode.
+Peak brightness reaches 3,200 nits, with 1,800 nits in HBM mode.

 POCO M8 Pro Camera